CU-SRL/SRL_cFS/README.md

 ** TO DO **

-### Instructions for cFS compiliation on OpenSUSE LEAP 15.2 - SRL VM
+### Instructions for cFS compiliation
-These are instructions on how to build the core Flight System on the SRL Virtual Machine for development running OpenSUSE LEAP 15.2 .
+These are instructions on how to build the core Flight System on a machine running OpenSUSE LEAP 15.2 .
+Similiar steps are taken for other operating systems but it is up to the user to modify as needed.
 These steps must be taken everytime a change has been made and the repository must be rebuilt. **Furthermore flight ready code must be compiled on this machine with the BUILDTYPE=release and OMIT-DEPRECATED set in order to avoid any issues during flight.**

 	# Change directory to SRL_CFS after you have cloned it from this repo
 	$ cd SRL_CFS